 More information is included under the topic Early Saylor Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the Saylor family moved to Ireland, but this topic is not covered in this excerpt.
 More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Many English families emigrated to North American colonies in order to escape the political chaos in Britain at this time.
 Unfortunately, many English families made the trip to the New World under extremely harsh conditions.
 Overcrowding on the ships caused the majority of the immigrants to arrive diseased, famished, and destitute from the long journey across the stormy Atlantic.
 Despite these hardships, many of the families prospered and went on to make invaluable contributions to the development of the cultures of the United States and Canada.
 Early North American immigration records have revealed a number of people bearing the name Saylor or a variant listed above:

-Saylor Settlers in the United States in the 17th Century
+Saylor Settlers in United States in the 17th Century

 - Arthur Saylor, who landed in Virginia in 1642

-- Arthur Saylor, who came to Virginia in 1642
+- Arthur Saylor, who settled in Virginia in 1642

 - Robert Saylor, who arrived in Pennsylvania in 1682

-Saylor Settlers in the United States in the 18th Century
+Saylor Settlers in United States in the 18th Century

 - Henry Saylor, who arrived in Schaefferstown, Pennsylvania in 1767

-Saylor Settlers in the United States in the 19th Century
+Saylor Settlers in United States in the 19th Century

-Saylor Settlers in the United States in the 20th Century
+Saylor Settlers in United States in the 20th Century

 - Dora B. Saylor, aged 36, who landed in America, in 1904